-At the start of the election campaign, the Labour party published its ‘Plan to Make Work Pay’ (MWP), which set out an ambitious and hard-hitting set of employment law reforms to ‘back working people to take their voice back, improve their terms and conditions and ensuring protections at work are fit for the world today.
-Its manifesto also included additional employment law policies as well as a confirmation of the party’s commitment to implement MWP ‘in full’.
+Most of Labour’s proposals are set out in its ‘Plan to Make Work Pay' (MWP), which it published at the start of the general election campaign.
+MWP promised ambitious and hard-hitting employment reforms to ‘back working people to take their voice back, improve their terms and conditions and ensuring protections at work are fit for the world today’.
+Labour’s manifesto then made a commitment to implement MWP ‘in full’ and included some additional employment law policies.

 Zero hours contracts